ungleich/cdist/cdist/conf/type/__apt_backports/man.rst

 DESCRIPTION
 -----------
 This singleton type installs backports for the current OS release.
 It aborts if backports are not supported for the specified OS or no version codename could be fetched (like Debian unstable).

+The package index will be automatically updated by the type :strong:`cdist-type__apt_update_index`\ (7) if required.

 It supports backports from following OSes: